Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 The selected genome name and assembly appear in a lozenge at the top of the view in each app.

-### Search for a species genome
+### Searching for a species genome

 You can search for a species genome, using the:
-* common name
+- common name
-* scientific name
+- scientific name
-* type, strain or cultivar
+- type, strain or cultivar
-* assembly name and
+- assembly name and
-* assembly accession number.
+- assembly accession number.

 Depending on your search term you will see:

-* a species genome assembly or
+- a species genome assembly or
-* a table of the genome assemblies.
+- a table of the genome assemblies.

 Pick the genome assembly you are interested in by marking the box to the left of an assembly and selecting the green Add button.